2026-2027 Academic Catalog

 M.S.
 Non-thesis Option

 Students declaring the M.S. non-thesis option are required to complete 30 hours of coursework consisting of the aforementioned courses.
-A research paper is required, and the subject matter of the paper is determined by the advisory committee.
+Additionally, the student will complete a capstone research project that results in a written paper and oral presentation that are evaluated by the Primary Advisor.

 Courses